Why the Scientists Failed

 Terming such timidity “scientific reticence,” climatologist James Hansen wrote in 2016 that “I believe, the affliction is widespread and severe.
 Unless recognized, it may severely diminish our chances of averting dangerous climate change.”[26]

-Hansen cited cases in which scientists who reviewed his papers before publication objected to his use of the word “dangerous” to describe the consequences of global heating.
+Hansen cited cases in which scientists reviewing his papers before publication objected to his use of the word “dangerous” to describe the consequences of global heating.
 The reviewers suggested that the word be enclosed in parentheses, or be changed to “potentially dangerous,” or rephrased as “could be dangerous.”

 “There is a very important issue at play here,” wrote Hansen.
 “The relevant scientific community, in our opinion, has been exercising self-censorship in its warning to the public about the danger of human-made climate change.”

-Hansen, even amid attacks by de-nihilists, is by no means reticent himself.
-Besides his climate research, he has played a seminal role in bringing public attention to the reality and dangers of climate disruption—most notably in 1988 testimony to a US Senate Committee.
-In that testimony he bluntly warned that the Earth is warming; that the warming is due to the greenhouse effect; and it will affect summer heat waves.[26]
-More recently, his program on Climate Science, Awareness and Solutions continues to promote public awareness of climate disruption and to connect climate science to policy.[27]
+Hansen, even as he suffered de-nihilists’ attacks, has by no means been reticent himself.
+He has played a seminal role in bringing public attention to the reality and dangers of climate disruption—most notably in 1988 testimony to a US Senate Committee.
+In that testimony he bluntly warned that the Earth is warming; that the warming is due to the greenhouse effect; and it will affect summer heat waves.[27]
+More recently, his program on Climate Science, Awareness and Solutions continues to promote public awareness of climate disruption and to connect climate science to policy.[28]

-Climate scientists, because of their self-censorship, have allowed de-nihilism to seep into the science, concluded psychologists who analyzed the phenomenon:
+Because climate scientists self-censored, they allowed de-nihilism to seep into the science, concluded psychologists who analyzed the phenomenon.
+They wrote:

 In response to constant, and sometimes toxic, public challenges, scientists have over-emphasized scientific uncertainty, and have inadvertently allowed contrarian claims to affect how they themselves speak, and perhaps even think, about their own research. . . .
 This “seepage” has arguably contributed to a widespread tendency to understate the severity of the climate problem.[29]

-Because of their perceived need to speak in a single voice, scientists have underestimated the pace of climate change, asserted Naomi Oreskes, Michael Oppenheimer, and Dale Jamieson.
+Because of scientists’ perceived need to speak in a single voice, they have underestimated the pace of climate change, asserted Naomi Oreskes, Michael Oppenheimer, and Dale Jamieson.
 They dubbed the phenomenon “univocality,” writing:

 Many scientists worry that if disagreement is publicly aired, government officials will conflate differences of opinion with ignorance and use this as justification for inaction.
 Others worry that even if policymakers want to act, they will find it difficult to do so if scientists fail to send an unambiguous message.[30]

-The authors also wrote that scientists worry that, if they overestimate a threat, they will lose credibility; but there will be little, if any, impact on their reputation if they underestimate the threat:
+The authors also wrote that scientists worry that, if they overestimate a threat, they will lose credibility; but if they underestimate the threat, they will suffer little if any impact on their reputation:

 In climate science, this anxiety is reinforced by the drumbeat of climate denial, in which scientists are accused of being “alarmists” who “exaggerate the threat.”
 In this context, scientists may go the extra mile to disprove the stereotype by downplaying known risks and denying critics the opportunity to label them as alarmists.